 Firstly, if you want to walk along the shoreline and beach, plan your walk to start at or near low tide.
 The first part of the walk along to Stoupe Beck Sands is only possible when the tide is out, and it’s not possible to pass Boggle Hole at high tide.
 That said, the Cleveland Way can be accessed at both Stoupe Beck and Boggle Hole if you need to get off the beach.

 The path then swings to the right and drops steeply downhill towards the shore.
 Take care, especially as you near the rocky shore, the path is steep and slippy.
 You arrive on the shore between Old Peak and Peak Steel.
-The flat rocks around Peak Steel in front of you are home to a large group of grey seals.
+The flat rocks around Peak Steel in front of you are home to a large group of common and grey seals.
 These are very noisy and you probably heard them on your descent.
-The seals are shy creatures and best observed from a distance.
-If you have a dog best to keep them on a lead.
+The seals are shy creatures and are best observed from a distance.
+If you have a dog, best to keep them on a lead.
+(See my post about the Seal Colony at Ravenscar if you want more information)

 You could retrace your steps back up the cliff and pick up the Cleveland Way route to Robin Hood’s Bay.
 However, it is possible to walk along the base of the cliffs over the rocks and pools, eventually getting on to the sands around Stoupe Beck.
 Note that many of the rocks are covered in seaweed and can be very slippy.
 Also, the tide comes in quickly here so check the tides.
 You need to find your own route across.
 I would try and stay away from the base of the cliffs.
 Pieces of rock seem to continually fall from the cliffs, especially after it’s been raining.